GeoTIFF/is-cog/README.md

 :warning: This package is under development.
-Please report an issues here: https://github.com/geotiff/is-cog/issues
+Please report any issues here: https://github.com/geotiff/is-cog/issues
 # is-cog
 Super Light and Fast Method for Checking if a TIFF is a Cloud Optimized GeoTIFF